-Monsignor Slade students in grades Pre-K4-8 participate in formal technology classes once a week for 30-45 minutes, with the exception of the second grade which has an additional 30 minute computer class each week.
+Monsignor Slade students in grades K-8 participate in formal technology classes once a week for 30-45 minutes.
 During these class times, students are exposed to the curriculum as prescribed by the Archdiocese of Baltimore’s Course of Study.
 Students learn the technical skills necessary to achieve integration of technology in order to prepare them for high school and college.
 These are critical skills that will be required in this demanding and constantly changing technical environment.

 Monsignor Slade teachers use Pearson’s PowerSchool, an electronic grade book.
-Because this is an Internet-based program, grade 3-8 parents/guardians and students have access to students’ grades.
-This allows for effective communication among the teachers, parents/guardians, and students.
+Because this is an Internet-based program, grade K-8 parents and students have access to students’ grades.
+This allows for effective communication among the teachers, parents and students.